-- They were sleeping at least six hours a night (usually required meds)
+- They were sleeping at least six hours a night (often required meds)

-- Working on their stress.
-We asked them to engage in the negative writing exercises combined with active meditation.
+- Addressing their stress.
+We asked them to engage in the expressive writing exercises combined with active meditation.
 They had to have some improvement in their mood and pain.
 The DOC Starting Point

 - Narcotic medications were defined and stabilized

 Most of this was coordinated through rehab and pain physicians who share the same philosophy.
-If a patient did no want to participate we encouraged them to return but we were not going to perform surgery.
+If a patient didn’t want to participate we encouraged them to return but we weren’t going to perform surgery.
 The data shows that not addressing these issues significantly compromises surgical outcomes.
 (1)

 I am enjoying my practice at a level that I could not have imagined.
 Our patients are doing well and excited about their progress.
-What I did not expect was that so many patients would become pain free without undergoing surgery.
-We are writing a research paper reporting on over 40 patients who would come in for their final preoperative visit and their pain was gone.
-Of course we cancelled the surgery.
+What I didn’t expect was that so many patients would become pain free without undergoing surgery I thought needed it.
+We are writing a research paper reporting on a group of patients who’d come in for their final preoperative visit and their pain was gone.
+Of course, we cancelled the surgery.

 Last summer an MRI scan revealed a synovial cyst in my back.
 I had severe pain from cramps in my butt and calf muscles.
 My family doctor referred me to your office.

 I am writing to update you on my status, which is greatly improved.
-In July of 2014 the Pain Center doctor asked me to keep a journal of what I could not do.”
+On my initial visit at the Pain Center, the doctor asked me to keep a journal of what I couldn’t do.”

 What I cannot do because of pain: